NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 ## *Note to the RFC Editor*: please remove this subsection before publication.

-The name IDELEG is chosen to avoid confusion with {{?I-D.draft-wesplaap-deleg}}.
+The name IDELEG is chosen to avoid confusion with {{?I-D.wesplaap-deleg}}.

 ## Outsourcing operation of the delegation {#outsourcing}